Ebony Bubble Displaying Their Artistic Talents!!

 John stayed at the end of the day to sign copies of his books.

-We are very grateful to the Pavilions Teignmouth for helping us organise this event.
+We are very grateful to The Helen Foundation for funding this event and the Pavilions Teignmouth for helping us to organise it.

 Using a green screen app, our year 6 pupils have brought their writing to life, creating news reports on the importance of exercise.
 Watch their reports below: